grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics/100 Create custom metrics.md

 1. In the VU iteration code, use the `add` method to take a measurement.

+## Example: create a trend metric for waiting time

-For example, this VU code makes a request, then adds the timing value of the request to the `myTrend` object.
+This VU code makes a request then adds the timing value of the request to the `myTrend` object.

 <CodeGroup lineNumbers={[true]}>